Pet Owners Live Healthier & Happier Lives

 Increased exercise may be an extra contributor to the improved health of dog owners.
 An NIH investigation revealed that adults who regularly walked their dogs were less likely to be obese because of higher rates of physical activity.
 A second NIH study found that older adults who regularly walked their dogs had more mobility at home, walked faster and for longer durations.

 Pets can also be the first step in combatting loneliness.
-As we reported in May, recent suicide rates have skyrocketed in part because of social isolation.
+As we reported previously, recent suicide rates have skyrocketed in part because of social isolation.
 A dog or cat can be a constant companion, and can make a meaningful difference.
 Eventually, pet owners may connect with other animal lovers during daily walks or casual conversation.
 Pets provide a safe topic for discussion as well as regular opportunities for socialization.

 In addition, pet owners may find new purpose in providing a healthy household for their dog or cat.
 Daily responsibilities associated with animal care refocuses energies and reminds owners of their capabilities, value and worth.
 They benefit physically and mentally – pet owners are motivated to exercise more and live healthier.